 11. Light therapy for brain fog

-Sunshine works best for half an hour a day minimum, but if you live in a northern climate or you have to work indoors, a light box can help regulate your waking and sleeping.
+Sunshine works best for half an hour a day minimum, but if you live in a northern climate or you have to work indoors, a lightbox can help regulate your waking and sleeping.

 Low-level laser light therapy (LLLT) or photomodulation is used for pain relief and wound healing as well as healing brain injuries, and cognitive function.

-Veilight is a home photo-modulation device that emits near-infrared light to the brain through a nasal clip on using diodes.
+Veilight is a home photo-modulation device that emits near-infrared light to the brain through a nasal clip-on using diodes.

-Bonus tip for getting rid of brain fog
+Bonus tip for getting reducing brain fog

 Get your thyroid checked out by someone who knows what they are doing.
 If you have tried everything else and you still don’t feel like yourself, your thyroid may be part of the problem.